vdonthireddy/AppInAKS/README.md

 #Let's check to see if the image is created by running the following command

-docker images
+$ docker images

 #Let's test this local docker image by creating an instance of it and running it.

-#docker ps command will show us the running instances. as you see there are no running instances
+#following command will show us the running instances. as you see there are no running instances

+$ docker ps

 #We have done a port binding between the port where the webserver is running and port that I (as a user) will pass through my client (e.g. browser)